-42. In order to ensure that postgraduate research students are provided with appropriate supervision for the duration of their programme, it may be necessary on occasion to make changes to supervisory arrangements.
-The College is responsible for decisions on changes to supervisory arrangements and for notifying students of any changes to their supervisory arrangements at the earliest opportunity.
-The College reserves the right to:
+42. In order to ensure that postgraduate research students are provided with appropriate supervision for the duration of their programme, it may be necessary on

 - make variations to supervisory arrangements; and / or - alter the approach to methods of delivery of supervision.